 Although discovered in Colombian waters, as a Spanish ship, carrying a 570 Spanish citizens, loaded with cargo from Peru and Panama, several countries have laid claim to the sunken treasure.
 This has meant that Spain, Peru, and Panama have all lodged legal claims for a share of the 20-million-dollar bounty.
 The Bolivian indigenous Qhara Qhara nation has also claimed a percentage, claiming that their ancestors were forcibly made to mine the treasure back in the 16th century.

 As if it wasn’t complicated enough, the case is actually far more complex.
 Back in 1981, the Glocca Mora Company (GMC), discovered the wreckage and was promised 35% of the treasure.
 They then handed over their rights to the American salvage company Sea Search Armada (SSA).
 In 2013 Colombia passed a law which determined that any sunken ships discovered within Colombian waters were de facto national heritage.
 This in had the effect of “extinguishing any rights SSA had,” explained ASIS International .

 Colombia also claimed that GMC had failed to accurately locate the San Jose wreck, and so hired the Woods Hole Oceanographic Institution (WHOI) in 2015.
-Meanwhile the case has continued to progress through the court system.
-Even UNESCO has weighed in by sending a letter to the Colombian Minister of Culture which stated that “the commercial exploitation of Colombia’s cultural heritage goes against the best scientific standards and international ethical principles as laid down especially in the UNESCO Underwater Cultural Heritage Convention.”
+Meanwhile the case continued to progress through the court system.
+Even UNESCO weighed in by sending a letter to the Colombian Minister of Culture which stated that “the commercial exploitation of Colombia’s cultural heritage goes against the best scientific standards and international ethical principles as laid down especially in the UNESCO Underwater Cultural Heritage Convention.”

 Reading Between the Lines